canonical/lxd/doc/api-extensions.md

 ## projects\_restricted\_backups\_and\_snapshots
 Adds new `restricted.backups` and `restricted.snapshots` config keys to project which prevents the user from creation of backups and snapshots.

+## clustering\_join\_token
+Adds `POST /1.0/cluster/members` API endpoint for requesting a join token used when adding new cluster members without using the trust password.